megnbenson/OfCourse/README.md

 ### **what is your action plan for next**
 Action plan is to do tests, Add more CRUD operations and bing the category lists on the filters list.

+## **Sprint Two Retro**
+### **What went well:**
+By the end, I was using git branches and successfully reverted back to a previous git commit.

+### **What could be improved**
+I should have been commiting way more.
+I should have started the project with a priorities list of a minimum viable product and worked incrementally, adding tests with each part and neatening the edges as I went.

+### **what is your action plan for next**
+I commit more, to use branches for each part of a funcationality, and to strip back the project to its most crucial parts in time for the presentation

 #### Overall project retrospective
   –what have you learned,
   what would you do differently next time,